l a n g l e y

 • You have a leaky or overflowing device:

-The garburator is a part of your plumbing system so it is prone to leaks.
+The garbage disposer is a part of your plumbing system, so it is prone to leaks.
 If these begin to happen often and you see water damage or signs of it, it is probably time for a new garburator.

 • Your system was made more than five years ago:

-Although older models can be repaired, a general rule of thumb is to replace garburators as soon as they cross the five-year mark.
-Devices past this age are prone to more problems like rust, corrosion, crud/debris build-up etc.
+Although some older models can be repaired, a general rule of thumb is to replace garbage disposals as soon as they reach five years of age.
+Devices past this age are prone to more problems, such as rust, corrosion, and debris buildup.